 While some people make sure collagen-rich foods like egg whites, fish, chicken, soy, garlic, and certain herbs are a consistent part of their diet, others prefer to get their collagen in just a few convenient gulps.
 Kourtney Kardashian touts the massive benefits of a hot collagen beverage as a morning ritual she religiously observes.
 And anything with a Kardashian stamp means millions of others are following suit, including one brave journalist who claims this Kardashian Kool-Aid made her more attractive, if only for the day.

-In 2020 in the United States, it was expected that consumers would spend $293 million on collagen supplements, up from $50 million in 2014.
+U.S. consumers were expected to spend $293 million on collagen supplements in 2020, up from $50 million in 2014.
+The collagen market is expected to reach $16.7 billion by 2028.
 And why not?
 It is believed that collagen has a variety of health benefits.
 Along with slowing skin’s aging, collagen is promoted as providing relief for joint pain, boosting muscle mass, preventing bone loss, and improving heart health.
 There are also unsubstantiated claims that collagen is good for brain health, gut health, mood, hair, nails, and weight loss.